Referee To Rocket Scientist: Adrian Hill Talks About The Pressure On And Off The Field

 BALTIMORE (WJZ) — Adrian Hill plays an important role on the field.

-“It’s the pressure that drives us to perform on the field,” Hill says.READ MORE: Maryland Gov. Larry Hogan To Hold COVID-19 News Conference Tuesday At 1 P.M.
+“It’s the pressure that drives us to perform on the field,” Hill says.READ MORE: Experts Are Warning Of Potential COVID Surge While Several Governors Loosen Restrictions

-But let’s talk about this Maryland man’s day job as a rocket scientist.READ MORE: Some Maryland Students Head Back To Classroom As Hybrid In-Person Learning Begins
+But let’s talk about this Maryland man’s day job as a rocket scientist.READ MORE: Security Heightened In DC Due To QAnon Conspiracy Theory About March 4

 That’s right this NFL referee may spend Sundays on the gridiron, but his other pass is out of this world.

-WJZ’s Rick Ritter caught up with Hill at the Johns Hopkins Applied Physics Lab — where the NFL meets NASA.MORE NEWS: 'We're Collateral Damage': Baltimore Strip Club Owner Sues City Over 'Unconstitutional' COVID-19 Restrictions On Adult Entertainment Venues
+WJZ’s Rick Ritter caught up with Hill at the Johns Hopkins Applied Physics Lab — where the NFL meets NASA.MORE NEWS: National Guard Protecting U.S. Capitol Served 'Raw, Moldy Food,' Some With Metal Shavings, Lawmakers Say

 You can watch the story on Wednesday at 11 p.m. on WJZ.